awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Customer managed policy examples<a name="customer-managed-policies"></a>

 You can create standalone policies that you administer in your own AWS account\.
 We refer to these as *customer managed policies*\.
 You can attach these policies to multiple principal entities in your AWS account\.
 When you attach a policy to a principal entity, you give the entity the permissions that are defined in the policy\.
-For more information, see [Customer Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) in *[IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)*\.
+For more information, see [Customer managed policy examples](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) in the *[IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)*\.

 The following examples of user policies grant permissions for various Systems Manager actions\.
 Use them to limit the Systems Manager access for your IAM users and roles\.
 These policies work when performing actions in the Systems Manager API, AWS SDKs, or the AWS CLI\.
 For users who use the console, you need to grant additional permissions specific to the console\.
 For more information, see [Using the Systems Manager console](#security_iam_id-based-policy-examples-console)\.